8. FOR HOW LONG DO WE STORE YOUR PERSONAL DATA

 Your information we use for marketing purposes will be kept with us until you unsubscribe or notify us that you no longer wish to receive our marketing offers or emails and request to destroy your personal information.

-By law, we have to keep basic information about you including your Contact Data, Financial Data, and Transaction Data for ten (10) years or such number of years according the applicable laws, after you cease being our data subjects for statutory, tax and other judicial purposes.
+By law, we have to keep basic information about you including your Contact Data, Financial Data, and Transaction Data for ten (10) years or such number of years according to the applicable laws, after our dealings with you for statutory, tax and other judicial purposes.

 In some circumstances, you can ask us to erase or destroy your personal data: see Request erasure below for further information.